meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 - **[!UICONTROL Shipped]**–Orders that have been shipped from the [!DNL Commerce] store.
 When the order ships, [!DNL Channel Manager] sends an update to [!DNL Walmart Marketplace] to update the shipping status on Walmart and provide the order tracking number for the shipment.

 - **[!UICONTROL Partially Shipped]**—Orders that have some items marked as shipped, and others waiting to be shipped.
-When items in the order ship, [!DNL Channel Manager] sends an update to [!DNL Walmart Marketplace] to update the shipping status to paritally shipped on Walmart and provide the order tracking number for the shipment.
+When items in the order ship, [!DNL Channel Manager] sends an update to [!DNL Walmart Marketplace] to update the shipping status to _[!DNL Partially Shipped]_ on Walmart and provide the order tracking number for the shipment.

 - **[!UICONTROL Canceled]**–Orders that have been canceled from the [!DNL Commerce] store.